 Covenant Discipleship Groups are designed to give students a regular setting for accountable discipleship and mutual support in spiritual formation.
 The groups meet for one hour each week and are organized around the students' actual experience of and accountability for acts of devotion, worship, compassion, and justice.
 The shape and theology of these groups are Wesleyan but are also adaptable to the main strands of the Christian tradition.
 Some non-Methodist students participate in the CD groups.

-For more information, please contact our Methodist Program Coordinator, Carolyn Davis.
+For more information, please contact our Methodist Program Coordinator, Mindi Godfrey.